claygilk/awk/README.md

 ```
 You should notice that the output is identical to the `ls -l` command.
 This is because `$0` means *all columns*.
-So, it doesn't do much here, but later we'll see how it can be used in a more interesting way.
+So, it doesn't do much here, but it can be useful in some situations.

 ## Using Different Field Separators
 ---